JR West 223 series

 Current Operations & Future Prospects

-The 223 series are widely used across the network in Kansai Region, including Fukuchiyama, Kosei, Hanwa, Hokuriku Main (as far as Tsuruga), Tokaido Main and San-yo Main Lines (also known as Biwako, Kyoto and Kobe Lines) and San-in Main Lines (Sagano Line), as well as Uno, Honshi-Bisan and Yosan Lines (via Great Seto Bridge).
+The 223 series are widely used across the network in the Kansai area, including the Fukuchiyama, Kosei, Hanwa, Hokuriku Main (as far as Tsuruga), Tokaido Main and San-yo Main Lines (also known as the Biwako, the Kyoto and Kobe Lines) and the San-in Main Line (the Sagano Line), as well as the Uno, Honshi-Bisan and Yosan Lines (via the Great Seto Bridge).

 Following the introduction of the 225 series, some 223 series units on fast services above mentioned have been reallocated to stopping services in the same regions.